Acoustic Emission

 You can contact me direct at: [email protected] for more information about training or a proposal.

-This asset was a twin screw extruder that cooked a snack food half product; this is a pellet like dry pasta that is cooked later to produce the final savoury snack.
+The asset was a twin screw extruder that cooked a snack food half product; this is a pellet similar to dry pasta that is fried later to produce the final savoury snack.
 Criticality was high on this asset as it and the sister extruder were the only two that produced this product in Europe.
 Disruption to this equipment would reduce availability in the supply chain causing a chain reaction of ramifications, not only in plant but across the entire customer base.
-Some customers will reallocate shelf space in their supermarkets if a product is not available due to disruption or shortage of supply, it's can be a nightmare to retrieve lost shelf space.

-This asset was a twin screw extruder that cooked a snack food half product; this is a pellet like dry pasta that is cooked later to produce the final savoury snack.
+The asset was a twin screw extruder that cooked a snack food half product; this is a pellet similar to dry pasta that is fried later to produce the final savoury snack.
 Criticality was high on this asset as it and the sister extruder were the only two that produced this product in Europe.
 Disruption to this equipment would reduce availability in the supply chain causing a chain reaction of ramifications, not only in plant but across the entire customer base.
-Some customers will reallocate shelf space in their supermarkets if a product is not available due to disruption or shortage of supply, it's can be a nightmare to retrieve lost shelf space.

-The two extruders were monitored weekly with Acoustic Emission (AE) using a Holroyd MHC Memo Pro.
+These two extruders were monitored weekly with Acoustic Emission (AE) using a Holroyd MHC Memo Pro.

 Next I interrogated the oil sample history and trends of the AE outputs over the past few months.